flipanim-projects/snippets/README.md

   - **If you have**, click flipanim.com in the list
 - Paste the snippet in the left JS column
 - If there's already code there, add it to the bottom

+## Alternatively...
+You can copy and paste a snippet into the Inspect console (DevTools).
+That will only run once, so it's good for testing